100 Reasons for Cloudy Swimming Pool Water!

 - Two speed pump left on low continuously.

-- Piping stopped up with chemicals.
+- Pool piping stopped up with chemicals.

-- Piping stopped up with golf ball.
+- Pool piping stopped up with golf ball.

-- Piping stopped up with billiard ball.
+- Pool piping stopped up with billiard ball.

 - Gate valve stem broken, stopping proper flow

-- Poorly applied paint chalking/flaking.
+- Poorly applied swimming pool paint chalking/flaking.

 - Newly plastered pool still releasing plaster dust.